fastify/fastify-autoload/README.md

   })
   ```

 - `matchFilter` (optional) - Filter matching any path that should be loaded.
-Can be a RegExp, a string or a function returning a boolean.
+Can be a RegExp, a string, or a function returning a boolean.

   ```js
   fastify.register(autoLoad, {